Science Learning Hub logo

 The ClimateViz citizen science project needs help interpreting climate change graphics to help combat misinformation and support scientific communication.

-The Department of Conservation and the Science Learning Hub have collaborated to create a series of interactives that feature many of DOC’s marine infographics.
+The Department of Conservation and the Science Learning Hub collaborated to create a series of interactives that feature many of DOC’s marine infographics.

 We've curated a selection of bilingual and reo Māori infographics and diagrams in this handy collection.
 Visual representations provide excellent opportunities to develop literacy practices and learn new information.